-Step G-1: Only after backfill has reached the top of the B (half) panels can construction of the second course begin.
+Step G-1: Only after backfill has reached the top of the half panels can construction of the second course begin.
 Throughout construction, panels should only be set after backfilling and compaction to grade has been completed.

-Placing any panel atop a panel, which has not been completely backfilled can create an unstable situation, and lead to misalignment of panels, and is strictly prohibited.
+Removing the clamps from a panel or placing any panel atop a panel, which has not been completely backfilled can create an unstable situation, and lead to misalignment of panels, and is strictly prohibited.